sigsum/sigsum-go/doc/tools.md

 defined by [OpenSSH key
 format](https://github.com/openssh/openssh-portable/blob/master/PROTOCOL.key)).

-Using unencrypted private keys on disk may be adequate fro some use cases, e.g., for the key used for signing the submit tokens used for domain-based rate limiting.
+Using unencrypted private keys on disk may be adequate for some use cases, e.g., for the key used to sign the submit tokens used for domain-based rate limiting.

 To support other kinds of key storage, the key can be made available